In this post, we’re going to show you the different types of paints you can use in paint sprayers.

 - Vinyl Matte

-Ideal for walls, ceilings, and other big surfaces, vinyl matter offers zero shining.
-That limits its suitability to interior painting.
+Ideal for walls, ceilings, and other big surfaces, vinyl matter offers zero shine.
+That limits its suitability for interior painting.

 Just like its vinyl counterpart, alkyd paint is also available in three types.

 - Alkyd Gloss